 Enabling self-service in your organization

-In knowledge articles, you can include a link directly to an appropriate service request or catalog section.
-Users will feel more confident about turning to self-help resources when they know that help is only a click away.
+In knowledge articles, include a link directly to an appropriate service request or catalog section.
+End users feel more confident about turning to self-help resources when they know that help is only a click away.

 Scenario: Resources for new employees

 Irene recently joined the company.
 She was given access to the corporate intranet and has downloaded the BMC Digital Workplace application.
-However, she is having trouble finding her way around the intranet and cannot locate the onboarding PDFs that her new manager suggested she read.
+However, she is having trouble finding her way around the intranet and cannot locate the onboarding PDFs that her new manager suggested for her to read.

-The following video (3:38) highlights the knowledge features of BMC Remedy 9 and BMC Digital Workplace:
+The following video highlights the location awareness feature of BMC Helix Digital Workplace.

 The following diagram illustrates how knowledge articles and other resources can be made available to end users for self-service: